Dominant East Bengal pick up comfortable win against Chennai City | Goal.com

 Dominant East Bengal pick up comfortable win against Chennai City

-East Bengal romped to a 2-0 victory in Coimbatore on Saturday evening after brushing aside a meek and mild challenge from Chennai City.
-Marcos de La Espada (66') scored his fifth of the season but it was Jaime Santos who starred, first with an assist and then with a goal (77').
+East Bengal romped to a 2-0 victory in Coimbatore on Saturday evening after brushing aside a meek and mild Chennai City FC.
+Marcos de La Espada (66') scored his fifth of the season but it was Jaime Santos who starred, first with an assist and then with a goal from 12-yards (77').

 The defending champions made four changes to the side that won 3-2 against Gokulam in the Southern derby.
 But the key players like Katsumi Yusa, Roberto Eslava and Fito continued to feature for the Lions.

 Whereas, East Bengal's interim coach Bastab Roy made three alterations to the side that went down 2-1 in the Kolkata derby to Mohun Bagan.
-Lalthuammawia and Pintu Mahata were relegated to the bench and replaced by Mirshad Michu and Brandon Vanlalremdika respectively whereas Asheer Akhtar came in place of a suspended Marti Crespi.
+Lalthuammawia and Pintu Mahata were relegated to the bench and were replaced by Mirshad Michu and Brandon Vanlalremdika respectively.
+Whereas Asheer Akhtar came in place of a suspended Marti Crespi.

 It was a lacklustre start to the match as both sides were happy to exchange possession at regular intervals, with no attacking rhythm whatsoever.